Are you ready to flex your culinary muscles with seafood en papillote?

 - Preheat oven to 400 F degrees.
 Place 4 pieces of heavy-duty aluminum foil (about 12” x 17”) on counter.
 Spray lightly with nonstick spray.

-- Place one fillet in center of each square.
+- Place one fillet of Wild Alaska Pollock in center of each square.
 Evenly distribute tomatoes and zucchini slices around fish.
 Using 1 tbsp. olive oil, drizzle over fish and vegetables.
 Sprinkle with salt and pepper and top with one lime slice.
 Seal foil packets so that no steam escapes packets by folding in long ends first and then crimping the short ends.

 - Place on baking sheet.
 Bake for 18-20 minutes, or until fish is thoroughly cooked through.

-- While fish is baking, make chimichurri sauce by placing basil, parsley, ¼ cup olive oil, juice from other half of lime, garlic, red pepper flakes, salt and vinegar in a food processor or blender.
+- While Wild Alaska Pollock is baking, make chimichurri sauce by placing basil, parsley, ¼ cup olive oil, juice from other half of lime, garlic, red pepper flakes, salt and vinegar in a food processor or blender.
 Process until sauce is well-combined and chunky.
 (If too thick, add more olive oil 1 tsp. at a time until desired consistency.)

-- When fish is finished cooking, carefully open packets (steam will be hot!).
+- When Wild Alaska Pollock is finished cooking, carefully open packets (steam will be hot!).
 Brush fish with chimichurri sauce and serve immediately.
 Makes 4 servings.